 08. Evaluation

 Finally, evaluating the success of your design is crucial to measure its impact and identify areas for further improvement.
-Usability testing, user surveys, and performance analytics can provide valuable insights into user satisfaction and overall product effectiveness.
+User surveys, and performance analytics can provide valuable insights on adoption and customer satisfaction.
+Future iterations can use these as benchmark.
+It is always important to come back to an experience and guage its effectiveness and inform future efforts.

 By following these core phases, including the step of understanding value and working towards it, and leveraging the appropriate skills and frameworks, you can enhance the overall product design process and create user-centered solutions that meet the needs and expectations of your target audience.